honforstudy/seProject/README.md

 <ul>
 <h2>Declaration</h2>
-  <li>all of the in-game object image are made by Bob Hon using <a href="https://www.pixilart.com/">pixilart.com</a></li>
+  <li>all of the in-game object images are made by Bob Hon using <a href="https://www.pixilart.com/">pixilart.com</a></li>
 </ul>

 <h2>Purpose of this Software</h2>
 <div>
-  <p>Our group has decided this project is time-to-market because the content of our software is not very special.
-Furthermore, our development time is limited, so we need to publish as soon as possible.
-For strategic fit, the development process is more trending toward the agile side because a runnable program is more important than a full version or quality-based software.
+  <p>Our group has decided this project is time-to-market because the content of our software could be more memorable.
+Furthermore, our development time is limited, so we must publish as soon as possible.
+The development process is trending toward the agile side for strategic fit because a runnable program is more important than a full version or quality-based software.
 Therefore, we have made a short-term version first and will get an update after.
 At last, version 1.0 is our final product.
-For our target market, obviously, we are aiming for the game industry.
-If we are really developing in a real business matter, we may plan a beta test for customers and then get feedback for upgrading.</p>
+We are aiming for the game industry as our target market.
+If we are developing in a fundamental business matter, we may plan a beta test for customers and then get feedback for upgrading.</p>
 </div>

 <h2>Software development plan</h2>
 <ol>

-<li>   Game concept design: In this stage, we need to discuss the basic gameplay, game content, level design, game rules, etc. We also need to decide on the game's style, theme, and target audience.  </li>
+<li>   Game concept design: In this stage, we must discuss the basic gameplay, content, level design, game rules, etc. We must also decide on the game's style, theme, and target audience.  </li>
   <br>

-  <li>Game design: In this stage, we need to design the game's gameplay, enemy and player combat, and level details.
-We need to consider factors such as game difficulty, balance, and pacing, and optimize the gaming experience.</li>
+  <li>Game design: In this stage, we must design the game's gameplay, enemy, player combat, and level details.
+We must consider game difficulty, balance, and pacing factors and optimize the gaming experience.</li>
   <br>

-  <li>  Programming: In this stage, we need to decide which programming language to use and write the game's code.
-Programmers need to create game objects, characters, scenes, UI, etc., and implement all the features in the game design.
+  <li>  Programming: In this stage, we must decide which programming language to use and write the game's code.
+Programmers must create game objects, characters, scenes, UI, etc., and implement all the features in the game design.
 During this stage, multiple tests and debugging are required.  </li>
   <br>

-  <li> Art design: In this stage, we need to create the game's art assets, including player and enemy combat vehicle models and scene design.
-We need to consider the game's style and theme, creating a pleasing gaming experience.
-Some art design software, such as Photoshop and Maya, will be needed in this stage.
+  <li> Art design: In this stage, we must create the game's art assets, including player and enemy combat vehicle models and scene design.
+We must consider the game's style and theme, creating a pleasing gaming experience.
+Some art design software, such as Photoshop and Maya, will be needed at this stage.
    </li><br>

-  <li>   Testing and optimization: In this stage, we need to conduct multiple tests and optimizations to ensure the game's stability and smoothness.
-We need to fix all errors and bugs, and optimize the game's performance and user experience. </li>
+  <li>   Testing and optimization: In this stage, we must conduct multiple tests and optimizations to ensure the game's stability and smoothness.
+We must fix all errors and bugs and optimize the game's performance and user experience. </li>

-  <li>  Programming: Same as process 3 but just for adding new feature.  </li>
+  <li>  Programming: Same as process three but just for adding a new feature.  </li>
   <br>

   <li> Art design: Art design for the updated program.
    </li><br>

-  <li> Testing and optimization: In this stage, we need to fix all errors and bugs and optimize the game's performance and user experience.</li><br>
+  <li> Testing and optimization: In this stage, we must fix all errors and bugs and optimize the game's performance and user experience.</li><br>

- <li>We have continued the same process until version 1.0 is finished.</li>
+ <li> We have continued the same process until version 1.0 is finished.</li>

 </ol>
 <br>